souravpradhansp/Live-streaming-Speech-Recognition-in-MATLAB-with-co-Execution-in-Python/README.md

 **2. Construct the Pipeline**

-Pre-trained model weights and related pipeline components are bundled as [torchaudio.pipelines.RNNTBundle;](https://pytorch.org/audio/stable/generated/torchaudio.pipelines.RNNTBundle.html#torchaudio.pipelines.RNNTBundle).
+Pre-trained model weights and related pipeline components are bundled as [torchaudio.pipelines.RNNTBundle](https://pytorch.org/audio/stable/generated/torchaudio.pipelines.RNNTBundle.html#torchaudio.pipelines.RNNTBundle).

-We use torchaudio.pipelines.EMFORMER_RNNT_BASE_LIBRISPEECH, which is a Emformer RNN-T model trained on LibriSpeech dataset.
+We use [torchaudio.pipelines.EMFORMER_RNNT_BASE_LIBRISPEECH](https://pytorch.org/audio/stable/generated/torchaudio.pipelines.EMFORMER_RNNT_BASE_LIBRISPEECH.html#torchaudio.pipelines.EMFORMER_RNNT_BASE_LIBRISPEECH), which is a Emformer RNN-T model trained on LibriSpeech dataset.

 Streaming inference works on input data with overlap.
 Emformer RNN-T model treats the newest portion of the input data as the “right context” — a preview of future context.
 In each inference call, the model expects the main segment to start from this right context from the previous inference call.
 The following figure illustrates this: